cyberman54/ESP32-Paxcounter/README.md

 # SD-card

-Data can be stored on an SD-card if the board has SD-card slot.
-To enable this feature, specify the board's SD interface and it's pins in the board's hal file (src/hal/<board.h>):
+Data can be stored on SD-card if the board provides an SD card interface, either with SPI or MMC mode.
+To enable this feature, specify interface mode and hardware pins in board's hal file (src/hal/<board.h>):

-    #define HAS_SDCARD 1     // SD-card-reader/writer, using SPI interface
+    #define HAS_SDCARD 1     // SD-card interface, using SPI mode
 	OR
-	#define HAS_SDCARD 2     // SD-card-reader/writer, using SDMMC interface
+	#define HAS_SDCARD 2     // SD-card interface, using MMC mode

     // Pins for SPI interface
     #define SDCARD_CS   (13) // fill in the correct numbers for your board